dakistrentos/libft/README.md

 - toupper
 - tolower

-Also re-coded the following functions, using the function “malloc”:
+Also re-code the following functions, using the function “malloc”:
 - calloc
 - strdup